juandronm/identityRecognition/README.md

 ## Enroll your face (before first run)

-Create a folder named after yourself inside `faces_db/` and drop 1–3 clear photos of your face in it:
+Create a folder named after yourself inside `faces_db/` and drop 1–3 clear, well-lit photos of your face in it:

 ```
 faces_db/